sgokhales/sgokhales/README.md

-Fun experiment: List of the financial literature with reproduced results.
+My work on the replication of the results in the financial literature.

 ### 'Settling the Size Matter' Paper